JeongsooWon/MeTel/README.md

 Input format
 -------
-For MeTel.py input, a text file is prepared in the following format, constituting a union set of the somatic mutation profiles from two samples.
+For MeTel.py input, a text file is prepared in the following format, constituting a union set of the somatic mutation profiles from two samples of a single patient.
 Examples of input file is shown in "INPUT" directory.
-+ **1st column:** Sample ID
++ **1st column:** Patient ID
 + **2nd column:** Gene
 + **3rd column:** HGVSc
 + **4th column:** HGVSp